 Since my partner and I began planning for a baby, we’ve gone through our fair share of financial discussions.
 How much is it going to cost to get pregnant?
 What kinds of things will we need to buy during pregnancy?
 What are the best things to buy for the baby?
 Why can't there be a checklist to help know we have everything we need for our newborn?

 I recently ran into a friend from high school who has a one-year-old at home.
 She mentioned that she and her husband hadn’t completed wills.
 In contrast, my partner and I were at the bank that day to get our wills and medical directives completed.

 Is it because we are a queer couple that we think more critically about our financial needs, even though we are legally married?

-In preparation for our baby, I found the following financial to-do list super important to consider:
+In preparation for a newborn of our own, I found the following financial checklist super important to consider:

 1. The Cost of Birth

 We typically think about what items we need to purchase for the baby, but we frequently forget to consider that childbirth can involve a medical procedure with costs of its own.